IceMasterT/codeGPTAutoKnowledge/README.md

 |-- README.md             # Project description and instructions
 |-- .env.example          # Example environment variables file - rename this file to .env and add your info.
 |-- requirements.txt      # Python dependencies
-|-- uploadAgent.py        # Python script for uploading or processing
+|-- CodeGPT-Doc.py        # Python script for uploading, listing, delete, delete all, or edit metadata
 |-- .gitignore            # Specifies intentionally untracked files to ignore
 ```